THIS ELECTIVE IS NOT OFFERED IN JULY.

 Understanding the delivery of health care resources across different care plans is essential for an astute health care provider to understand the needs of the patients better.
 In addition, different choices made by patients based on the available resources and preferences will help the students understand the importance of explaining disease pathology and counseling.
 Students will also coordinate health care delivery by coordinating with providers through different specialties ranging from psychologist to psychiatrist, neurologist to surgeons, resulting in a wholesome clinical experience.

 Interesting case reviews, uncommon polysomnogram (PSG) findings, conferences at the sleep center, outpatient evaluation, interpretation of PSG, mean sleep latency testing, actigraphy and home sleep studies.

 Students will be exposed to diverse patient populations with multiple comorbid conditions, occupational evaluation, pre-operative evaluation referrals from otolaryngology and bariatric surgery.

-Students should contact Susan Hammerschmidt ([email protected]), Coordinator, via email to request their elective dates at least one week before the start of the rotation.
-Once approved, the student should report to the sleep center at 8:30am on the first day of their rotation when they will be provided the clinic and polysomnography interpretation schedule.
+Students should contact Afton Archer (firstname.lastname@example.org), Coordinator, via email to request their elective dates at least one week before the start of the rotation.
+Once approved, the student will be provided with the clinic and polysomnography interpretation schedule.
+Students should report to the UI Health sleep center (2242 West Harrison Street, Suite 104) between 8.00 to 8:30am on the first day of their rotation.